KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 ## Common reasons for higher CPU by MDAV:

+There may be several reasons which cause MDAV to utilize a higher percentage of CPU power.
+In this section, a few common reasons are briefly described.

 **Binaries not signed**: When a binary (exe, dll, etc.) that is not digitally signed is launched, MDAV will start a Real-Time Protection Scan.

 Generally, properly identifying such cases is difficult.
 If you know a robust method, please let me know.
-You can use the KQL table `DeviceFileCertificateInfo` to identify certificate-related issues:
+The KQL table `DeviceFileCertificateInfo` can be used to identify certificate-related issues:

 ```kql
 DeviceFileCertificateInfo